drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset?
 P

 This indicates the number of stepwise changes to use to model a :py:`Landscape`-change event.
+If the the **change_rast** parameter is a directory of files, then the value of this parameter must be the number of files in that directory.
-The changes during a :py:`Landscape`-change event are linearly interpolated (cellwise for the whole :py:`Layer`) to this number of discrete, instantaneous :py:`Landscape` changes between the starting and ending rasters.
+If the **change_rast** parameter is either an :py:`np.ndarray` or a file name, then the changes during the :py:`Landscape`-change event are linearly interpolated (cellwise for the whole :py:`Layer`) to this number of discrete, instantaneous :py:`Landscape` changes between the starting and ending rasters.
 Thus, the fewer the number of steps, the larger, magnitudinally, each change will be.
-So generally, more steps is 'better', as it will better approximate change that is continuous in time.
+So more steps may be 'better', as it will better approximate change that is continuous in time.
 However, there is a potenitally significant memory trade-off here:
-The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Layer` that is changing is used by any :py:`Species` as a :py:`_ConductanceSurface` then each intermediate :py:`_ConductanceSurface` is also calculated when the :py:`Model` is first built.
+The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Layer` that is changing is used by any :py:`Species` as a :py:`_ConductanceSurface` then each intermediate :py:`_ConductanceSurface` is also calculated when the :py:`Model` is first built, which can be much more memory-intensive because these are 3-dimensional arrays).
 These objects take up memory, which may be limiting for larger :py:`Model`\s and/or :py:`Landscape` objects.
-This will probably not be a major issue, but is worth considering.
+This often will not be a major issue, but depending on your use case it could pose a problem, so is worth considering.

 ====================